tomkerkhove/promitor/docs/walkthrough/index.md

 To import a dashboard, click the + button on the sidebar and choose "Import."
 From there, you can either load a JSON file or enter the dashbord ID: 6417.

 Click "Load" and you will be given some configuration options.
 The only one that needs to be set is the Prometheus data source.
 From there, you should be able to create the dashboard and view metrics about your AKS cluster.

-## Set up a Prometheus alert

-This section will be created soon.

 # Delete resources